 Of course!
 Multi-currency support is a core feature of the RaaS system.
 It allows users to send and receive money in different currencies with real-time exchange rates.

-The system is fully secured as it uses advanced security measures like:
+The system is fully secured, as it uses advanced security measures like:

 Of course!
 RaaS platforms are built on scalable cloud infrastructure.
 This allows businesses to handle increased transaction volume.